Yukiooooo/PHYS-5391/assignment-1/README.md

 **arrow.py** % this is the python code to be inserted into the final .pdf

 ## How to compile these files
-Please download all the stuffs in this folder or use your command and type:
+Please download all the stuffs in this folder or clone with your command
-$ git clone
+$ git clone "links"

 If you use the command line, there are two basic ways to complete my codes.